• Skip to primary navigation

 You don’t want perfect green ones because they are unripe and unripe plantains are bitter and just nasty.

-How to cut plantains for turon
+How to cut plantains

 First we cut the ends off, then cut the plantain in half lengthwise.

-• How to Cut Plantains for Filipino Turon
+How to Cut Plantains for Filipino Turon

-• How to Cut Plantains for Filipino Turon
+How to Cut Plantains for Filipino Turon

 Next we peel each portion to reveal the ripe flesh inside.
 Then we cut that in half again.

-• How to Cut Plantains for Filipino Turon
+How to Cut Plantains for Filipino Turon

-• How to Cut Plantains for Filipino Turon
+How to Cut Plantains for Filipino Turon

-Can I use regular bananas to make this turon recipe?
+Can I use regular bananas?

-How to cook turon with jackfruit
+How to make turon with langka or jackfruit

 Traditionally, turon is also made with sweet jackfruit.
 We don’t particularly like jackfruit though so we left it out in this recipe.